brucephenry/aegle/README.md

 * Configuration
 Needs acces to the folder in which your relevant key files for OAuth are located.
-These key files can be generated using the OAuth Facilitator v2 (OAF2) found in the same directory as this README.
+These key files can be generated using OAF https://github.com/brucephenry/oaf.

 * Database creation
 None